 You are now in a position to explore whether things are as they should be within the web app.
 You can also verify that the

 microboshcomponent is successfully installed.
-A successful MicroBOSH installation is required to install PAS and any products like databases and messaging services.
+A successful MicroBOSH installation is required to install TAS for VMs and any products like databases and messaging services.

 Navigate to the BOSH installation log home directory by running: